-To make the Moroccan spiced roast vegetable soup simply chop a small butternut squash into wedges, no need to peel, scrub and chop some sweet potatoes and carrots.
-Again don’t bother peeling either.
+To make the Moroccan roast vegetable soup simply chop a small butternut squash into wedges, no need to peel it.

 Once cooked, tip them into a food processor and as you blend, pour hot vegetable stock into blender via the feeder tube.
 Continue until you have a thick soupy consistency.

 How to serve Moroccan vegetable soup